SAP-samples/teched2025-XP264/README.md

   - ✅ As a result, the very short-lived [credentials](https://docs.github.com/en/actions/concepts/security/openid-connect#understanding-the-oidc-token) are being fetched and rotated automatically on the behalf of the repository user for both kubernetes and btp platform operations.

 > [!WARNING]
-> Personal devices should not be used for this session.
+> Personal devices ought not to be used for this session.
+>

-- However, the good news is you may run the **GHA-based exercises** directly, from your forked repository, in a browser on the **provided** teched laptops.
+> - However, the good news is you may run the **GHA-based exercises** directly, from your forked repository, in a browser on the **provided** teched laptops.

 > [!TIP]
 > Session directions.